wieslawsoltes/PanAndZoom/README.md

 PanAndZoom is delivered as a NuGet package.

-You can find the packages here [NuGet for Avalonia](https://www.nuget.org/packages/Avalonia.Controls.PanAndZoom/) and here[NuGet for WPF](https://www.nuget.org/packages/Wpf.Controls.PanAndZoom/) or by using nightly build feed:
+You can find the packages here [NuGet for Avalonia](https://www.nuget.org/packages/Avalonia.Controls.PanAndZoom/) and here [NuGet for WPF](https://www.nuget.org/packages/Wpf.Controls.PanAndZoom/) or by using nightly build feed:
 * Add `https://www.myget.org/F/panandzoom-nightly/api/v2` to your package sources
 * Update your package using `PanAndZoom` feed